Dental Crown Kirkland | Juanita Bay Dentist Skip to main content

 Let’s start this journey toward rediscovering the joy of a complete smile!

-Understanding Dental Crown
+Understanding Dental Crowns

-Benefits of Dental Crown
+Benefits of Our Dental Crowns in Kirkland, WA

 Reduced Sensitivity to Temperature Changes

-If you’ve been avoiding ice cream or skipping your morning coffee because of tooth sensitivity, a dental crown can change that.
+If you’ve been avoiding ice cream or skipping your morning coffee because of tooth sensitivity, a dental crown in Kirkland can change that.
 The crown material creates an insulating barrier that protects your tooth from extreme temperatures.
 You’ll rediscover the simple pleasure of enjoying foods and drinks at any temperature without that sharp, uncomfortable sensation.

 Complete Protection for Weakened Teeth